Paladin provides additional safeguards when you run EDI processes.

 EDI processes can only run one at a time

-The following screenshot shows the message that appears in the EDI Processing window when your EDI process is waiting to start.
+The following shows the message that appears in the EDI Processing window when your EDI process is waiting to start.

 Note: If you want to cancel the EDI process before it starts, click Cancel to close the EDI Processing window.

 If the terminal currently running an EDI process is in another store, you will see the following variation of the message.

 When you manually update items and other information in Paladin, your updates are made individually in real-time.
 An EDI process is a batch process that updates large numbers of items all at the same time.
 If you run two or more batch processes at the same time, they may interfere with each other.
 By finishing an EDI process before starting another, you avoid any potential issues.